LordofBone/fragment/readme.md

 The generated HTML report provides a structured overview of test results for easier debugging.

+## Known Issues

+- **Raspberry Pi Compatibility:** Fragment may not work on all Raspberry Pi models or OS versions due to OpenGL limitations.
+  Use the provided setup scripts to ensure compatibility with Raspberry Pi (Bookworm).

+- **Particle System:**
+   - Particles are locked to the camera position, causing them to move with it.
+   - In CPU mode, particles spawn in a different location compared to other modes.
+   - Ground plane rotation for particles does not always work as expected.

+- **Performance Score:** The calculated performance score is an approximation and may not accurately represent system performance.

+- **GUI Behavior (Raspberry Pi - Bookworm):** After running the demo, the GUI incorrectly navigates to the results screen instead of returning to the main interface.

 ## Contributing

 Contributions are welcome!
 To contribute: